Outside of Miami court where Trump will appear, media so far outnumber protesters

 Miami Mayor Francis Suarez has said the city is ready to handle any protests that occur, and that local law enforcement has experience handling large demonstrations.

-The early crowd Tuesday included people toting T-shirts with Trump’s face in a mock mugshot, with large letters reading “NOT GUILTY.”
-Some had Trump 2024 flags, supporting his bid for president next year.
+The early crowd Tuesday included what is now a staple of a Trump appearance or rally.
+People selling T-shirts with Trump’s face in a mock mugshot, with large letters reading “NOT GUILTY,” others hawking hats, but also, fitting for Miami, mangoes.

+Some had Trump 2024 flags, supporting his bid for president.
 Another man, who opposes Trump, dressed in black-and-white prison stripes and held a sign reading “LOCK HIM UP.”
 At times, people shouted past each other with dueling megaphones.

+Dominic Santana, who showed up in the jailhouse uniform complete with handcuffs and a plastic ball and chain, said he “wanted to join the circus.”

+Santana came to the U.S. as a child from Cuba and retired in Miami after decades operating an eatery in the New York area.
+The 61-year-old considers himself a political independent and says his mother and daughter voted for Trump.

 Among those who arrived early were the father-son duo of Florencio and Kevin Rodriguez, who came to the U.S. fifteen years ago as asylum seekers fleeing dictatorship in Cuba.